 The default duration for new stops is specified in the Trip drawer.

-Locking the arrival time is an advanced feature: use the advanced use button under the Plan drawer filter to enable it.
+You can also lock the calculated Arrival date and time without editing it first by pressing the padlock button next to it.
+Locking the Arrival date and time prior to editing is an advanced feature: use the advanced use button under the Plan drawer filter to enable it.

 Duration 0 has special meaning: it causes the stop to become a pass-through point.
 Pass-through points are used to anchor a route to follow your preferred roads.
 By default, they are displayed as little circles on the map and you don't see them in the Plan drawer.
 You can view them the same way as other stops by changing the stop filter in the the Plan drawer toolbar.
 Pass-through points are added by Furkot when you drag your route.
 You can also turn any regular stop into a pass-through point by setting its duration to 0 and, if it doesn't happen automatically, its icon to the pass-through icon.
 You can change a pass-through point back into a regular stop either by changing its duration to a positive value or, if you want to keep 0 as its duration, by setting its icon to anything other than the pass-through icon.